Author

 We deployed Lucidity Storage Audit, an easily accessible and preconfigured tool that simplifies the storage auditing process.
 By leveraging Azure's internal services, Lucidity Audit provided essential insights into disk usage and health, enabling smooth cost optimization and prevention of downtime.

 With just one click, our agentless audit process uncovered a shocking overspend of up to 71% in Uniguest's Azure storage.
 The main culprit behind this excessive expenditure was the under-utilization or over-provisioning of resources, accounting for 95% of the wastage.
-On average, disk utilization stood at a mere 22%.
-The remaining 5% comprised idle and unused resources, primarily caused by storage that was either not connected to a virtual machine or associated with a stopped VM.

 We leveraged the audit report to implement Lucidity Auto Scaler—an agent-based architecture with an auto-scaler that is an additional layer over Azure's cloud infrastructure.